mdoege/PyWave/README.md

 ## Overview

-This repository contains three Python MIDI synthesizers which can be played in real-time, e.g. from a USB MIDI keyboard, a MIDI file, or an on-screen MIDI keyboard such as [VMPK](https://vmpk.sourceforge.io/).
+This repository contains three Python MIDI synthesizers which can be played in real-time, e.g. from a USB MIDI keyboard, a MIDI file, an on-screen MIDI keyboard such as [VMPK](https://vmpk.sourceforge.io/) or the included midi_keyboard.py.

 They all require [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) (for audio output) and [mido](https://github.com/mido/mido) (for MIDI event handling):

 * multi_synth.py: polyphonic additive synthesizer with 8-note polyphony by default
 * multi_wave.py: polyphonic wavetable synthesizer with 12-note polyphony by default